javiergusart/cybersecurity-network-traffic-analysis/README.md

-# Analyzing Network Layer Communication: DNS and ICMP Traffic Issues
+# Analyzing DNS and ICMP Errors in Cybersecurity

 ## Table of Contents
 - [Introduction](#introduction)